• Skip to primary navigation

 Drill a hole slightly larger than the width of your jig–saw blade so that the edge of the drilled hole is right on edge of the line of your shape on the door.
 The ideal drill bit to use here is a flat bit around 10mm.

-With your holes in place you can now start cutting out your shape.
+With your holes and lines marked you can now start cutting out your shape.
 In an ideal situation you would remove the door and place it on a flat, level surface to do your cutting but sometimes this is not possible so we will assume that the door cannot be removed and you will have to cut it in situ.

-Push the jigsaw blade through one of the holes you previously drilled and ensure the base plate is flat and level on the face of the door and begin to cut, following your line and closely as you possibly can.
+Push the jigsaw blade through one of the holes you previously drilled and ensure the base plate is flat and level on the face of the door and begin to cut, following your line as closely as you possibly can.
+Take your time and don’t rush!

 A word of warning here: Some cats like to nudge themselves up against the door to let their owners know they are waiting to come in.
 Check the other side of the door before you start to drill and cut!!